rccyx/asryx/README.md

 The source relies heavily on `std::expected`.

-Errors are first class citizens.
+Errors are first class citizens here.
 There's no "do these 55 steps and catch all" just to say "oops something happened."

 Quite a refresher from exceptions to say the least.

 Also, there's a bit of perf gains here, since errors are handled at compile-time as value types rather than runtime exceptions, keeping the execution path extremely tight.

 Every failure is known.
 Been running this for a long time at this point, never seen a failure.
-But in the rare case it happens there's a log file that shows the failure.
+But in the rare case it happens there's a log file `$XDG_RUNTIME_DIR/asryx/error.log` that shows the failure.

 Every step is accounted for.
 So you know exactly what happened in case it happens.